Nauticus Robotics To Hold 2023 Annual Meeting of Stockholders on Wednesday, May 10, 2023

-/EIN News/ -- HOUSTON, April 11, 2023 (GLOBE NEWSWIRE) -- Nauticus Robotics, Inc. (“Nauticus” or the “Company”) (NASDAQ: KITT), a developer of ocean robots using artificial intelligence for data collection and intervention services, today announced it will hold its Annual Meeting of Stockholders (the “Annual Meeting”) on Wednesday, May 10, 2023 at 10:00 a.m.
+HOUSTON, April 11, 2023 (GLOBE NEWSWIRE) -- Nauticus Robotics, Inc. ("Nauticus" or the "Company") KITT, a developer of ocean robots using artificial intelligence for data collection and intervention services, today announced it will hold its Annual Meeting of Stockholders (the "Annual Meeting") on Wednesday, May 10, 2023 at 10:00 a.m.
 Central Time.
-The Annual Meeting will be held in a virtual format to provide a consistent experience to all of the Company’s stockholders regardless of location at www.proxydocs.com/KITT.
+The Annual Meeting will be held in a virtual format to provide a consistent experience to all of the Company's stockholders regardless of location at www.proxydocs.com/KITT.

 At the Annual Meeting, stockholders will be asked to consider and vote upon the following matters: